Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Due to the way engines work on FixedUpdate, the engine can determine that it is NOT flamed out if it meets its propellant requirements.
 Therefore, we keep track of our own flameout conditions.
 ### waterfallFXModule
 Optional (but highly recommended) Waterfall effects module
+### hasExceededLightSpeed
+Flag to indicate whether or not the vessel has exceeded light speed.
 ## Methods